9 Best Vegan Omega 3 Supplements in the UK

 Image of a small clear glass jar, with blue/green swirly patterns painted on it, with a piece of string tied around the neck and a cork lid, giving it a rustic, natural feel.
 The jar is empty but is designed to contain soft gel capsules containing omega 3.
 The jar is sitting on a rustic brick floor.
 This is to illustrate this best vegan omega 3 supplements uk guide

 We all need Omega 3 fats in our diet to maintain a healthy heart, metabolism and brain function, but which are the best vegan Omega 3 supplements?
-So many brands rely heavily on fish oil as a basis for their products and this limits the range available to those of us on a plant-based diet.
-Then to add some confusion, you may hear talk of Omega 6 and Omega 9 – do vegans need to supplement those too?
+I found that so many brands rely heavily on fish oil as a basis for their products which limits the range available to those of us on a plant-based diet.
+Then to add some complexity, there’s Omega 6 and Omega 9 – do vegans need to supplement those too?
 And what about ALAs, EPAs and DHAs – are they important?
 You could be forgiven for getting into a brain fog just thinking about it all!

 Omega 3 is a collective name for a group of polyunsaturated fats with 3 main component parts, each of which we need for the reasons shown below: